rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 wget xxx
 ```

-## Looking at your data in unix
+## Looking at your data in the linux environment

-Your files will likely be zipped and with the termination **.fq.gz** or **fastq.gz**.
+Your files will likely be zipped and with the file extension **.fq.gz** or **fastq.gz**.
 The first thing you want to do is look at the beginning of your files while they are still zipped with the following command:

 ```
 gzless <<name of file>> #is this easy to see?